raminf/RoboNope/README.md

 ![Browser Page](img/browser-page.png)

-But to a mis-behaving crawler, it offers a tantalizing link to follow (notice the link is invisible to humans):
+The text is randomly generated gibberish, to help those who wish to train their models.
+To a mis-behaving crawler, it offers a second, tantalizing link to follow.
+The link is made invisible to humans and the CSS class name is randomly generated:

 ```
 <a href="/norobots/index.html" class="RRsNdyetNRjW">Important Information</a>
 ```

-Following that link, the crawler may receive a different file:
+Following that (also banned) link, a crawler may receive a different file:

 ```
 <html>